A Dutch-Book Trap for Misspecification: The Dutch-book theorem for complete consistency

-The main theorem generalizes the Dutch-book argument and the relationship between CCPSs and generalized odds ratios of the running example:\ incongruities among generalized odds ratios can be exploited for Dutch-booking and can only be displayed by a belief system that is not completely consistent.
-But the main theorem also shows the opposite implications: when there is no incongruity between generalized odds ratios, the agent's belief system is completely consistent and she cannot be Dutch-booked.
-Thus, consistency among generalized odds ratios is the coherence requirement that characterizes complete consistency and impossibility of Dutch-booking.
+The Dutch-book theorem for complete consistency generalizes the insights from the example:\ incongruities among generalized odds ratios can be exploited for Dutch-booking and can only be displayed by a belief system that is not completely consistent.
+The theorem also shows the opposite implications: when there is no incongruity between generalized odds ratios, the agent's belief system is completely consistent, and he cannot be Dutch-booked.
+Thus, coherence among generalized odds ratios fully characterizes complete consistency and impossibility of Dutch-booking.

 \begin{theorem} Fix a belief system $\mu $.
-The following are equivalent.
+The following are equivalent: